I have been dreaming about reviving this patio for a long long time now. I am so happy to announce that it is finally done!

 If you read my last post, “The Side Patio- Phase 1” then you know I gave myself a pretty crazy deadline to get the stenciled concrete done.
 But I did it!
 My lower back is still a bit mad at me, but hey, its totally worth it!

 It looked great, but it was a bit flat.
-I really wanted a black and white patio so I went for it.
+I really wanted a black and white patio so I went for it with black paint.
 This is where we are now:

 I knew I wanted black, but I didn’t want to re-stencil the entire patio.
 So I slowly kept adding black paint to different stars until I achieved a good ratio of black to taupe.
 I also decided to do a “rug” look so there is a border around the entire patio.
 I think it defines the space nicely.